Google unveils Pixel 4 phones with radar, more affordable laptop

 Google’s product rollouts have been slow and deliberate, but the company has said that just having the devices in the market has been good for its brand.

-The fourth-generation Pixel starts at $799 for a 5.7-inch (14.5-cm) display and $899 for a 6.3-inch display, and for the first time all four major U.S. wireless carriers are selling the product.
+The fourth-generation Pixel starts at $799 for a 5.7-inch (14.5-cm) display and $899 for a 6.3-inch display, and for the first time all four major U.S. wireless carriers will offer the smartphones, beginning Oct.
+24.

 A new feature based on radar technology enables users to skip songs or issue other commands by waving their hands above the screen.

-The phones include a telephoto lens for long-distance photography and improved software to take photos of the night sky.
+The phones include a telephoto lens and improved software to take photos of the night sky.
 Google Assistant has been deeply integrated into the device to reduce response times.

 Sherry Lin, a Pixel product manager, said Google tested adding 5G network technology but found that it “just didn’t work very well if trees and buildings got in the way.”